Ratie263/Color-Analysis-of-Books/README.md

  - Any methods or class-level variables left without a Javadoc comment (``/** */``) will result in the loss of a point.
  - Have comments explaining tricky code!
 (My video has my voice as a comment, so try to comment code you found tricky in it).

-## Find a project Gutenberg book that you prefer to Frankenstein.
+## Find a [Project Gutenberg](http://www.gutenberg.org/) book that you prefer to Frankenstein.
-We shall do more data science as a group than separately.
 Make sure you get the UTF-8 Text version.
 Download it and put it in src/main/resources.

 ## Word Counting (=15)
  - Count up the words in your book.